maejok-xx/maejok-tools/README.md

+## MAEJOK-TOOLS for Fishtank.live

+## Version 2.7.0 has been COMPLETELY rewritten from scratch with tons of improvements and new features added!

-### Be sure to watch Season 1 and get ready for Season 2 at https://www.fishtank.live/
+### Be sure to watch Fishtank Season One and get ready for Season Two, starting December 18th at https://www.fishtank.live/

 ---